mikefero/kheper/README.md

 #### Admin API for Kheper Mock Data Plane Node Application

 The Kheper Mock Data Plane Node Application provides an Admin API to manage and retrieve information about hosts and nodes connected to control planes.
 This API allows users to list all hosts, nodes connected to a specific host, retrieve specific nodes, and access particular resources from a node's payload.
 Below are the available endpoints and their functionalities:

 ##### Endpoints

+When OpenTelemetry is enabled, the response will contain the following headers:

+- `X-Span-Id`: The span context of the request.
+- `X-Trace-Id`: The trace ID of the request.

 ###### List All Groups
 - **Endpoint:** `/v1/groups`
 - **Method:** `GET`
 - **Summary:** Retrieve a list of all groups for data plane nodes connected to control planes.

 ```json
 [